Primitive Type reference

 A reference represents a borrow of some owned value.
 You can get one by using the & or &mut operators on a value, or by using a ref or ref mut pattern.

-For those familiar with pointers, a reference is just a pointer that is assumed to be aligned, not null, and pointing to memory containing a valid value of T - for example, &bool can only point to an allocation containing the integer values 1 (true) or 0 (false), but creating a &bool that points to an allocation containing the value 3 causes undefined behaviour.
+For those familiar with pointers, a reference is just a pointer that is assumed to be aligned, not null, and pointing to memory containing a valid value of T - for example, &bool can only point to an allocation containing the integer values 1 (true) or 0 (false), but creating a &bool that points to an allocation containing the value 3 causes undefined behavior.
 In fact, Option<&T> has the same memory representation as a nullable but aligned pointer, and can be passed across FFI boundaries as such.

 In most cases, references can be used much like the original value.
 Field access, method calling, and indexing work the same (save for mutability rules, of course).
 In addition, the comparison operators transparently defer to the referent’s implementation, allowing references to be compared the same as owned values.